Oliver-RC/collection-of-crafts/README.md

 - ### Content
 - ### Media
 - ### Additional Resource
- - Love Running README file helped me to build my own README file for Collection of Crafts (MS1) project.
+ - [Love Running README file](#) helped me to build my own README file for Collection of Crafts (MS1) project.
- - Code Institue sample README file helped me to build my own README for Collection of Crafts (MS1) project.
+ - [Code Institue sample README file](#) helped me to further build my own README for Collection of Crafts (MS1) project.
+ - [Nemixu-milestone1 README file](#) helped me to further build my own README for Collection of Crafts (MS1) project.
  - Wikipedia was referenced for the languages used in this project.
 - ### Acknowledgements

-This project is for educational use only and was created for the Code Institue Milestone 1 Project: HTML/CSS Essentials.
+**This project is for educational use only and was created for the Code Institue Milestone 1 Project: HTML/CSS Essentials.**